pprabhu78/Streamline/docs/ProgrammingGuideNIS.md

 // Make sure NIS is available and user selected this option in the UI if(useNIS)
 {
-    // NOTE: We can provide all inputs here or separately using slSetTag or slNISSetOptions
+    // NOTE: We can provide all inputs here or separately using slSetTagForFrame or slNISSetOptions

     // Inform SL that NIS should be injected at this point for the specific viewport const sl::BaseStructure* inputs[] = {&myViewport};